NicoFernandez1988/NicoFernandez1988/README.md

 Dedicated to the design and development of web pages for about 2 years.
 But i continue to learn passionately every day.

-Currently I develop with 2 types of technology stacks:
+Currently I develop with these technologies:

- {Bootstrap, Spring, Java and MySQL}
+ {Bootstrap, Angular, Spring, Laravel, PHP, Java and MySQL}

- {Bootstrap, Laravel, PHP and MySQL}

 I hope to upload other projects with new technologies soon.